MJeremy2017/stock-portfolio/notebooks/README.md

 print(metric, bd_yr)
 ```

-A more formal example please refer to the `heuristic-example.ipynb`.
+A more formal example please refer to the [heuristic-example.ipynb](./heuristic-example.ipynb).

 ### Important Note

-1. Your model will be evaluated by the `test` set from the `make_data`, so it's important to NOT use `test` set in
-your training.
-2. During the evaluation, each stock's Q1 data per year will be fed to your model, and the buy-in time is taken on the
+1. During the evaluation, each stock's Q1 data per year will be fed to your model, and the buy-in time is taken on the
 first Monday and 30 days after the `date` of the report.
 The rationale is that if a Q1 financial report has a
 `date = {year}-03-31`, the
 result is normally released on 30 days after that `date`.
 Taking the first Monday after that is the first date that the stock